22521518/se122-image-sharing-social-media/_bmad-output/epics-and-stories/epics.md

 **Then** a new pin is created at that coordinate **And** if no photo is provided, the system generates a beautiful abstract placeholder based on my selected "feeling" and the time of day

-### Story 2.4: Living Map and Memory Filmstrip
+### Story 2.4a: Map Viewport Logic

 As a user exploring my history,
-I want to see my memories as pins on a map and browse them via a filmstrip, So that I can see how my life has unfolded in a specific area.
+I want to see my memories as pins on a map that update as I move, So that I can find memories relevant to where I am looking.

 **Acceptance Criteria:**

 **Given** I am panning or zooming the map
-**When** the map view changes
+**When** the map movement stops (debounce)
+**Then** the system calculates the visible bounding box (NE/SW corners) **And** requests memories within that box from the backend (`GET /memories/map?bbox=...`) **And** renders pins for the returned memories at their precise GPS coordinates

+### Story 2.4b: Filmstrip Rendering

+As a user browsing the map,
+I want to see a filmstrip of thumbnails for the visible pins, So that I can preview the visual content without clicking every pin.

+**Acceptance Criteria:**

+**Given** the Map Viewport Logic (Story 2.4a) has updated the list of visible memories **When** the memory list changes
-**Then** the "Memory Filmstrip" updates dynamically to show thumbnails of memories within the visible bounding box **And** clicking a filmstrip item centers the map on that specific pin and plays its Voice Sticker
+**Then** the "Memory Filmstrip" updates dynamically to show thumbnails of those memories **And** clicking a filmstrip item centers the map on that specific pin and triggers its Voice Sticker **And** the filmstrip handles cases with large numbers of pins (e.g., virtualization or pagination)

 ## Epic 3: Onboarding & Bulk Import